By Rick Steves

 Passes cover nearly all Swiss trains.
-Even specially designated scenic routes are covered, with just one exception (multi-country passes don't cover the biggest stretch of the Glacier Express, though they do get you a discount).
-Many high-mountain routes, however, such as those served by the Berner Oberland's Jungfraubahn, are only partially covered; discounts vary depending on what kind of pass you have.
+Even specially designated scenic routes are covered, including the entire route of the Glacier Express.
+Any pass that covers Switzerland also covers these two Swiss-run services through Italy: Brig–Domodossola–Locarno trains and Lugano–Tirano by Bernina Express bus.
+Many high-mountain routes, however, such as those served by the Berner Oberland's Jungfraubahn, are only partially covered, and discounts vary depending on what kind of pass you have.

-- Berner Oberland: 25 percent off trains and lifts above Interlaken (otherwise tickets cost, from Interlaken, about $10 to Lauterbrunnen, $10 to Grindelwald, $15 to Wengen, $200 round-trip to Jungfraujoch; Schilthornbahn cable car otherwise about $105 round-trip from Stechelberg, $80 with early-morning discount)
+- Berner Oberland: 25 percent off trains and lifts above Interlaken (without this discount tickets cost, from Interlaken, about $10 to Lauterbrunnen, $10 to Grindelwald, $15 to Wengen, $200 round-trip to the Jungfraujoch; without a rail pass the Schilthornbahn cable car is about $105 round-trip from Stechelberg, $85 from Mürren)

-- Berner Oberland: All trains and lifts up to Mürren/Wengen/Grindelwald are covered, then 50 percent off lifts above Mürren and 25 percent off lifts and trains above Wengen and Grindelwald
+- Berner Oberland: All trains and lifts up to Mürren/Wengen/Grindelwald are covered; 50 percent off the Schilthornbahn cable car above Mürren, and 25 percent off lifts and trains above Wengen and Grindelwald

 - Postal buses (which go just about everywhere trains/lifts don't): Covered

-- Urban transit (e.g. trams and city buses): Covered by Swiss Pass
+- Urban transit (e.g. trams and city buses): Covered by Swiss Travel Pass

-- Museums: The Swiss Pass is valid as a full-fledged Swiss Museum Pass, which includes admission to hundreds of Swiss Museums
+- Museums: The Swiss Travel Pass is valid as a full-fledged Swiss Museum Pass, which includes admission to hundreds of Swiss museums

-- Liechtenstein: Your Swiss Pass even covers bus travel in Liechtenstein.
+- Liechtenstein: Your Swiss Travel Pass even covers bus travel in Liechtenstein.
 Go nuts!

 If a rail pass doesn't pencil out for your trip, you may be able to shave off the cost of your train tickets with some of these deals:

-- With Supersaver discounts, you cut ticket prices by half by buying a train ticket online for pre-selected dates and times (seats are limited and refund restrictions apply).
+- Advance purchase: You can cut some ticket prices by half by buying a Supersaver ticket online for a pre-selected date and time (seats are limited and refund restrictions apply).